 \section{Dynamics of Spatial Temperature Distribution in a Geothermal Storage}

 In this section we describe the dynamics of the spatial temperature distribution in a geothermal storage mathematically by a linear heat equation with convection term and appropriate boundary and interface conditions.
-We denote by $Q$ the temperature in the geothermal storage depending on time as well as on the location in the storage.